You have a mother.

 The evidence is molecular.
 A specific 12-letter insertion in a gene, found in almost all animals and fungi.
 Not in plants.

 You also share chitin.
 In fungi, it’s in the cell walls.
-In you, it’s in the exoskeletons of your insect cousins.
+In your line, it remains in the exoskeletons of your insect cousins.
 Same molecule from the same grandmother.

 Opisthokont

 This is the grandmother you share with every oak, every blade of grass, every fern and flower.
-Every apple you’ve eaten.
+Every apple you’ve eaten is your cousin through her.
 Every grain of wheat.
 Every vegetable on your plate.

 She was a single cell.
 A eukaryote, with a nucleus.